RSA-Bench: Benchmarking Audio Large Models in Real-World Acoustic Scenarios

 \textbf{Evaluation Metrics.} We adopt task-specific metrics to ensure rigorous assessment.
-For ASR, we employ WER, where lower values indicate better robustness.
-For Mathematical Reasoning (MR), we calculate Accuracy (Acc) based on exact numerical matching.
-For tasks involving semantic comprehension or paralinguistic classification (SQA, SI, ER, GR), we utilize an LLM-as-a-Judge \citep{zheng2023judging,li2025generation} approach.
-Specifically, GPT-4o-mini serves as the evaluator, scoring model responses against ground truths on a 0-100 scale, focusing on semantic correctness and instruction compliance.
-Additionally, we evaluate all models on a Clean Baseline (original, uncorrupted audio) to quantify the relative performance degradation under noisy conditions.
+For \textit{ASR}, we employ \textit{WER}, where lower values indicate better robustness.
+For \textit{MR}, we calculate Accuracy (\textit{Acc}) based on exact numerical matching.
+For other tasks (\textit{SQA}, \textit{SI}, \textit{ER}, \textit{GR}), we utilize an LLM-as-a-Judge \citep{zheng2023judging,li2025generation} approach.
+Specifically, \texttt{GPT-4o-mini} serves as the evaluator, scoring model responses against ground truths on a scale of \textbf{0--5}, focusing on semantic correctness and instruction compliance; evaluation prompts are detailed in Appendix~\ref{app:eval_prompt}.
+Additionally, we evaluate all models on a \textit{Clean Baseline} (original, uncorrupted audio) to quantify the relative performance degradation under noisy conditions.

 \textbf{Inference Settings.} We evaluate each ALLM across the 17 distinct acoustic conditions per sample as defined in Sec.~\ref{sec:data_construction}.
 This includes the original Clean Baseline and the 16 noisy configurations spanning the four real-world scenarios and complexity levels ($K=1$ to $4$).
 This benchmarking across a predefined stress gradient allows us to quantify the performance gap between ideal and complex environments.